 In all other cases (i.e. non agency placements except step parent adoptions)

 The local authority where the requester lives must assess

 6. Which Local Authority Should Provide Support?

 The local authority responsible for carrying out the assessment of need should provide support to meet the identified needs.

-The exception to this is where ongoing financial support and/or support for contact arrangements have been agreed by the placing authority before the Adoption Order was made: the responsibility to provide such support will remain with that authority for as long as eligibility for the service continues
+The exception to this is where ongoing financial support and/or supporting contact arrangements have been agreed by the placing authority before the Adoption Order was made, in which case the responsibility to provide such support will remain with that authority for as long as eligibility for the service continues.

 7. Process of Assessment for Adoption Support